ngyuki/gollum-server/README.md

-# Hosting of Golum in Phusion Passenger.
+# Hosting of Golum in Phusion Passenger

 Copy and Fix `config.ru`